🏔️ CLIMB MONT BLANC IN 2025 🏔️

 • Personal first aid – blister kit, aspirin, or paracetamol

-• Cash for extra drinks/snacks in huts
+• Cash for drinking water and extra drinks/snacks in huts

 • ID